InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    * vendor
    *
    * Constraints:
-   *   Either purposes OR legIntPurposes can be missing/empty, but not both.
+   *   Either purposes OR legIntPurposes can be missing/empty, but not both
+   *   unless the vendor declared one of more specical purpose but no purposes.
    *
-   *   A Purpose id must not be present in both purposes and legIntPurposes *
+   *   A Purpose id must not be present in both purposes and legIntPurposes.
+   *
    *   A Purpose id listed in flexiblePurposes must have been declared in one
    *   of purposes or legIntPurposes.